SSWConsulting/SSW.Rules.Content/rules/choosing-authentication/rule.md

 ### Azure B2C (simple Auth as a Service)

-[AAD B2C](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=2ahUKEwiB4Nmz2a_mAhV14XMBHW6pC7sQFjAAegQIAxAB&url=https://azure.microsoft.com/en-in/services/active-directory-b2c/&usg=AOvVaw3lcpqnMW7GThYUAYNlGEQu) sits on top of Azure AD and includes all the benefits it provides, as well as enabling consumer-friendly features.
+[AAD B2C](https://azure.microsoft.com/en-in/services/active-directory/external-identities/b2c/#overview) sits on top of Azure AD and includes all the benefits it provides, as well as enabling consumer-friendly features.
 These include integration with OAuth2/OIDC provider and more flexible/customizable login flows.
 B2C is well-tailored to support authentication, and while it can be extended to support additional capabilities, this requires custom development.

 ::: good
-Advantages
+Advantages:
 :::

 * Inexpensive and generous free tier